 Show Up

 "The moment that you feel that, just possibly, you're walking down the street naked, exposing too much of your heart and your mind and what exists on the inside, showing too much of yourself.
 That's the moment you may be starting to get it right."

 -Neil Gaiman

 Now that we have done some healing through self-reflection and building self-awareness, we need to turn the focus externally.
 When we're feeling vulnerable, we're quick to downplay our experiences by hiding or internalizing that which makes us feel exposed.
 Part of the human condition involves encountering these uneasy situations and instead of shying away, we lean into the discomfort, showing up for what makes us vulnerable.
-We cannot allow the fear of pain or humiliation stop us from participating in life.
+We cannot permit fear of pain or humiliation stop us from participating in life.
 There is strength in pushing through that which makes us uncomfortable.
 There is power and energy in asserting that we're not going away.
 Life exists in the moments we show up.
 To shy away from these experiences is to miss the essence of being alive.
 So, we must be brave.
 We must take chances.
 And we must commit to being the main character in each of our lives.

 Show up for yourself.

-Reinvest Into Meaningful Efforts "You never change things by fighting the existing reality.
+Reinvest Myself Into Meaningful Efforts "You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete." -R. Buckminster Fuller The final step is to use the wisdom, energy, and resilience that we've cultivated through the other steps to inform our every action.
 When we're open to our interconnectedness to all beings and the natural world, we make decisions based on compassion and insight instead of egocentric motivations.
 Instead of thoughtless and selfish actions, we reinvest ourselves with an understanding of the consequences to the larger world.
-This new type of effort must come from our inner stillness and from our Love for each other, the natural world, and ourselves.
-It will be well-intentioned and well-informed, colored by how we see the world.
-Unless we've undergone an intensive process that forces us to seek truth from within ourselves, instead of having "truth" pushed on us, any action with regard to our collective problems will perpetuate the same social and economic systems that are failing us.
-Now is the time for each person to find their opportunity to be powerful.
+This new type of effort must come from our inner stillness and from our Love for ourselves, each other, the natural world.
+It will be well-intentioned and well-informed, colored by our perspective, experience, and courage.
+Unless we've undergone an intensive process that forces us to seek truth from within ourselves, rather than having "truth" pushed on us, any action with regard to our collective problems will perpetuate the same social, political, and economic systems that are failing us.
+Now is the time for each person to find her opportunity to be powerful.
 Action and power don't have to mean risking arrest or giving up on civilized society and living in a yurt.
-Action and power exist in the decisions we make with respect and Love toward other beings, the natural world, and ourselves.
+Action and power exist in the decisions we make with compassion, insight, respect, and Love.
 Our next moves must be made from a place of inner calm and outward reverence.
-These actions can be informed by the intersection of where our skillsets meet our passions and experience.
-A truly just and sustainable world can only exist once we are awake, resilient, and re-connected.
+A truly just and sustainable world is made up of awake, resilient, and connected people.